 Allowing pet owners into your Florida rental property can be a tough decision.
-Property owners typically prefer not having pets on their property because of the fear of flea infestation, damage, and so on.
+Property owners typically prefer not to have pets on their property because of the fear of flea infestation, damage, and so on.
 However, imposing a ‘No Pets’ policy may result in longer vacancies.
 In this guide on renting to pet owners, we will discuss the advantages, disadvantages, and best policies for allowing pets on your rental property.

-If you’re wondering if you should open your rental home to pet-owning tenants, here’s everything you need to keep in mind:
+If you’re wondering whether you should open your rental home to pet-owning tenants, here’s everything you need to keep in mind:

 Advantages of Allowing Pets in Your Rental Property